Sellerant/interview-questions/frontend/workflow/README.md

      - **Adding New Nodes**: Implement a UI component that allows users to select and add different types of nodes (e.g., data fetch, data process, API call) from a predefined list.
      - **Rendering Nodes**: Each type of node should be rendered differently based on its functionality (e.g., title) to easily distinguish between them.
      - **Modifying Nodes**: Clicking on a node should open a node-specific panel where users can modify properties of the node such as API endpoints, parameters, etc.
-     - **Basic Saving Commands in YAML File**: Want to maintain state of workflow so when we add, delete, or update nodes changes persist
+     - **Basic REST Commands into YAML File**: Want to maintain state of workflow so when we add, delete, or update nodes changes persist

 #### Development Steps:
 1. **Setup Project**: